Sports in Florida: Motorsports

-NASCAR (headquartered in Daytona Beach) begins all three of its major auto racing series in Florida at Daytona International Speedway in February, featuring the Daytona 500, and ends all three Series in November at Homestead-Miami Speedway.
+NASCAR (headquartered in Daytona Beach) begins all three of its major auto racing series in Florida at Daytona International Speedway in February, featuring the Daytona 500, and Homestead-Miami Speedway in October.
 Daytona also has the Coke Zero 400 NASCAR race weekend around Independence Day in July.
 The 24 Hours of Daytona is one of the world's most prestigious endurance auto races.

 The 12 Hours of Sebring sports car endurance race is the second largest sporting event in the State of Florida.
 Each year drawing a total of over 100,000+ fans.
 It is held in Sebring, Florida at the Sebring International Raceway on the third week of March each year.
 It is one of the most prestigious car races in the world.
-Sebring International Raceway's legendary 12-hour endurance race was voted the fourth best auto race of the world's motorsports races in the USAToday 10Best competition.
+Sebring International Raceway's legendary 12-hour endurance race was voted the fourth best auto race of the world's motorsports races in the USA Today 10Best competition.
 First run in 1952, the world's leading drivers and manufacturers have competed at the 12 Hours of Sebring for over six decades.
 The race attracts drivers and fans from all over the world.

 The Grand Prix of St. Petersburg and Grand Prix of Miami have held IndyCar races as well.

 The Gainesville Raceway hosts the annual Gatornationals, one of the major NHRA drag events.